ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/restrictfilefolder.md

 # Restrict File/Folder (URI)

-This guide is to show you how you can restrict a file or folder within your document root using Nginx.
+This guide is to show you how you can restrict a file or folder within your document root using NGINX.

-We highly recommend restricting the Magento 2 admin URI so will use this as an example (mageadmin).
+We highly recommend restricting the Magento 2 admin URI so we will use this as an example (`mageadmin`).

-## htpasswd File
+## `htpasswd` File

-For password restriction you need to generate a username and password before configuring Nginx.
+For password restriction you need to generate a username and password before configuring NGINX.
 You can do this with the following command:

 ```bash
  ~]$ htpasswd -c /etc/nginx/conf.d/.htpasswd adminusername